ZuraArabidze/DesignPatterns/README.md

 - You need exactly one instance of a class, shared across the system (e.g. configuration manager, logging, caching).
 - You want controlled access to the instance.

+## Command Pattern

+**Intent**:
+Encapsulate a request as an object, thereby letting you parameterize clients with different requests, queue or log requests, and support undoable operations.

+**Real-world analogy**:
+Think of a remote control.
+Each button on the remote is programmed to perform a specific action on a device (like turning on the TV, changing volume).
+The button doesn't care how the action is performed — it just "commands" the device.

+**When to use it**:
+- You want to parameterize objects with operations.
+- You need to queue or schedule requests.
+- You want to support undo/redo operations.
+- You want to decouple the sender of a request from its receiver.

 ## Adapter Pattern

 **Intent**: